 - Diverse student body

-- Social / emotional learning resources and restorative justice
+- Social/emotional learning resources and restorative justice

 - A stable, experienced teaching workforce

-For schools you are considering, check out the school’s website and social media, (but be aware that some schools may not have prioritized updating websites during the pandemic.)
-Many schools offer tours or recordings of virtual tours.
+Many schools offer in-person tours or pre-recorded virtual tours.
 You can also reach out to principals directly to learn about their schools.
 (You might ask: What are their instructional and cultural goals?
 What are they most proud of?
 Challenged by?)

 What about test scores?

-- Do not assume that because a school had high average test scores that instruction is necessarily better there (Sadly, many additional factors correlate with test scores such as systemic inequities, maternal education, wealth, and race).
-A better measure to consider may be how much students’ scores grow during their time at a school.
+- Do not assume that because a school has high average test scores, instruction is necessarily better there (Sadly, many additional factors correlate with test scores, such as systemic inequities, maternal education, wealth, and race).

 - There’s also significant research that a warm, consistent school culture makes a big difference in how kids experience school, how happy they will be there, and how much they learn.